hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 ## User Accounts

-User accounts are also referred to as General Accounts, which are briefly described on our [General Accounts page](../general-accounts/).
+User accounts are also referred to as General Accounts, which are briefly described on our [General Accounts page](./general-accounts/).

 Similar to all other accounts, General Accounts must follow server rules.

-There are few exceptions that would result in General Accounts being moderated more strictly:
+There are some exceptions that would result in General Accounts being moderated more strictly:
 - Accounts Causing Confusion
 - Influencer Accounts